gtag('config', 'AW-943903666');

 Slack became dominant because it told a story that wasn’t about its product, but rather the promise for customers that motivated them to grow the market.
 It’s a story that beat the market’s first-mover (HipChat), has endured against an even better-capitalized competitor (Microsoft), and may ultimately be felled by another upstart in Rocket.Chat.
 No matter who wins the chat wars, it’ll be their story, not their code base, that paves the path to victory.

-Eric is an associate at Woden.
-Want to stay connected?
-Read our extensive guide on how to craft your organization’s narrative, or send us an email at connect@wodenworks.com to discuss whatever your storytelling needs may be.
+Eric was an associate at Woden.
+Read our extensive guide on how to craft your organization’s narrative, or send us an email at connect@wodenworks.com to uncover what makes you essential.